hamzanalbantoglu/flexible_audio_video_sync/README.md

 The following files must be in the same directory as your main script (or the Jupyter notebook):
 - lsl_synced_long_audio_raw.csv - This is the LSL-synced raw audio in CSV format.
 - external_video.mp4 - The external (trimmed-but-unaligned) video to be synced.
-- A folder named CSF_Files which contains trial-specific CSV files (each trial's LSL-synced raw audio in CSV format).
+- A folder named CSV_Files which contains trial-specific CSV files (each trial's LSL-synced raw audio in CSV format).
 - A folder named audio_files which contains trial-specific WAV files (each trial's LSL-sycned processed audio in WAV format).

 ## Usage Instructions